Code-Institute-Submissions/niall-mulcahy-MS3_JulyResub/README.md

 - I used [this](https://www.youtube.com/watch?v=BdsOxKCThhA&t=609s) video to help with the javascript code which I wrote to create the sets table on the exercise input form

+## Testing

+### Running the app from scratch
+- The first thing I wanted to do while testing the app was run it from scratch in a new development environment.
+- So the first thing I did was install the required dependencies which are flask, pymysql and dotenv.
+I then checked if the app was running and it was.
+- Next, I ran the sql files to create the database.
+I installed the gymdb3.sql file first.
+This file created the database and the tables within it.
+- Then I ran the makeDisplayExerciseView.sql file to create the display_exercise view.
+At this point I received an error telling me that the secret key for the app wasn't set.
+- This shows that the dotenv variables need to be set for every gitpod environment you use if you use this method.
+- Following this, I revisited the code institute videos regarding the setting of environment variables and realised I was doing it incorrectly.
+This lead to me creating another env.py file and declaring my environment variables inside it.
+- I repeated the previous steps with the environment variables in a new env.py file and this fixed the issue!